moskalyk/uflo/ARCHITECTURE.md

   <img width="400" height="300" src="imgs/fourier.png">
 </p>

 During this process, the subtle agent tunes paramaters by convolved inputs from a hemodynamic measurement, which adjusts to your flow to create more plasticity in the way the brain can 'accept' stimuli, tone and sound.
-A form of guided constraints or activations for hemodynamic rhythm.
+A form of guided constraints or activations for hemodynamic rhythm whereby the various bands represent the different levels of sound abstraction.

 <p align="center">
   <img width="800" height="500" src="imgs/abstraction.png">
 </p>

-The guided sound 'waves' amount to a layered sound the user will listen to based on relative agent reward response.
+Each agent learns customization per explored abstraction band.
+The guided sound 'waves' amount to a layered sound the user can listen to based on relative agent reward response.

 ## Abstraction: Single Player (Path based)

 In the single trajectory, the agent only acts on the tuning of a single band.
-The variation of frequency of the band dictates the 3rd binaural sound perceived.
+The variation of frequency of the band dictates the 3rd binaural sound perceived, creating conditions for increased posibility of neural activations.

 ```
 frequency hz ranges